-• Tilt Mirrors In Reverse
+• Tilt Side Mirrors In Reverse - If Equipped

-When this feature is selected, the outside sideview mirrors will tilt downward when the ignition is in the RUN position and the transmission shift lever is in the RE-VERSE position.
+When this feature is selected, the outside sideview mirrors will tilt downward when the ignition is in the RUN 4 position and the transmission shift lever is in the RE-VERSE position.
 The mirrors will move back to their previous position when the transmission is shifted out of REVERSE.
-To make your selection, press the "Tilt Mirrors In Reverse" button on the touchscreen, until a checkmark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+To make your selection, press the "Tilt Side Mirrors In Reverse" button on the touchscreen to select from on or off.

-• ParkView® Backup Camera
+• ParkView Backup Camera

-Your vehicle may be equipped with the ParkView® Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the shift lever is put into REVERSE.
+Your vehicle may be equipped with the ParkView Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the shift lever is put into REVERSE.
 The image will be displayed on the radio touchscreen display along with a caution note to "check entire surroundings" across the top of the screen.
 After five seconds, this note will disappear.
-The ParkView® camera is located on the rear of the vehicle above the rear License plate.
-To make your selection, press the "ParkView® Backup Camera" button on the touchscreen, until a check-mark appears next to the setting, indicating that the setting had been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+The ParkView camera is located on the rear of the vehicle above the rear License plate.
+To make your selection, press the "ParkView Backup Camera" button on the touchscreen, until a check-mark appears next to the setting, indicating that the setting had been selected.